Znunu/EzMudae/README.md

 Documentation is [here](https://git.orz.cx/EzMudae/), every function is extensively documented.
 Join [my discord server](https://discord.gg/kw6PCBaW5y) for help.
 This repo is for someone experienced with python programming and discord.py.
 If you aren't, and just need a (user/self)bot to cheat with, check out [my other repo](https://github.com/Znunu/Mudae-Cheat).

+### Install
+Copy the ezmudae.py file into your project folder

 ### Getting the name, series and kakera value from a waifu
 ```python
 # Imports the only code in EzMudae, the Mudae class